Here are some answers to frequently asked questions about lacrosse and the Queen Anne Quick Styx.

-A. Fees vary by grade level.
+A. Fees vary by grade level because of the amount of practice time and games.
 The fees are described in the registration form.
 Click the Register link on the left hand side to see more.

 Q. Are any additional fees required besides the membership registration fee.

-A. Yes, players must have a current US Lacrosse Membership number and will also have to purchase individual equipment.
-There is also a $50 refundable uniform deposit required for our 5/6 and 7/8 teams.
+A. Yes, players must have a current US Lacrosse Membership number and need to purchase individual equipment.

 Q. Are Registration Fees refundable if daughter decides not to play this season?

 A. Yes, if it turns out your daughter decides not to play Lacrosse this season, a refund of your registration fees can be requested by contacting the club registrar.
-The refund policy is as follows: Full refund minus $25 admin fee if you cancel prior to start of practices for your player, 50% refund if after the first practice and before the first game.
+The refund policy is as follows: Full refund minus $25 admin fee if you cancel prior to start of practices.
+50% refund if you cancel after the first practice and before the first game.
 After the first games no refunds will be granted.

 Q. How much does the equipment cost and what is required?

-A. All players will need to obtain equipment as required by the league.
+A. All players need to obtain equipment as required by WSLA.
 For girls, this includes a girl's lacrosse stick, lacrosse googles, cleats, and colored mouth guard- cost approx. $100 - $150.